 All of these interests and pursuits have led, to date, to my publishing ~100 academic articles across a variety of specialisms, from history and anthropology to psychology, epistemology and philosophy of science.
 But my main focus remains on school and on my pursuit of a PhD, as well as my ongoing future work in theoretical physics.

 I have a high-functioning form of Asperger’s.
 With this, I experience many difficulties, some of which I am still learning about.
 I speak two languages, English and Swedish.
 I also plan to learn German or maybe Spanish when time permits.

-This website and my different blogs were created as a space for me to document some of my interests and studies, as well as document my scholarship in a range of areas.
-The content is a mixture of formal publications and informal essays as well as personal notes, with my new philosophy blog offering a selection of some older writings mixed in with more recent articles.
-I have written piles and piles of essays and articles over the years on such subjects as epistemology, social theory, history, the enlightenment philosophes, psychology, science and the scope of knowledge, among many other things.
+My different blogs were created as a space for me to document some of my interests, studies, and scholarship in a range of areas.
+The content is a mixture of formal publications and informal essays as well as personal notes and blog articles, with my new philosophy blog offering a selection of some older writings mixed in with more recent pieces.
+I have written piles and piles of essays and articles over the years on such subjects as epistemology, anthropology, social theory, history, the enlightenment philosophes, psychology, science and the scope of knowledge, among many other things.
 My philosophy blog is a space to share some of these works, as and when I see fit to publish them.
 It is also a space to think about research from a variety of disciplines, and how they might connect.
 My physics blog will be the most active, but I also plan to write about mathematics (and maybe even things like computer science and information theory) from time to time.

 If you would like to know more about me, I have written an autobiographical essay that among other things describes a bit about my life so far, including personal stories such as the time when I taught myself calculus.
 It also offers some brief if not rudimentary reflections in relation to my early work and studies.
 I have also written a rough and admittedly explorative essay on living with Asperger’s, should you find it of interest.